keboola/developers-docs/extend/common-interface/sandbox.md

 }
 {% endhighlight %}

-This means an asynchronous job which will prepare the sandbox has been created.
+This means an [asynchronous job](/integrate/jobs/) which will prepare the sandbox has been created.
 If curious, view the job progress under *Jobs* in KBC:

 {: .image-popup}
 ![Job progress screenshot](/extend/common-interface/sandbox-progress.png)

-The job will be usually executed very quickly, so you might as well go straight to *Storage* - *File Uploads* in KBC.
+The job will be usually executed very quickly, so you might as well go straight to *Storage* --- *Files* in KBC.
 There you will find a `data.zip` file with a sample data folder.
 You can now use this folder with your [Docker extension](/extend/docker/) or [Custom Science](/extend/custom-science/)

 ## Input Data API Call
 The input API call differs in that it *must* be used with an existing component.
 It requires *componentId* obtained